hackerzhuli/com.hackerzhuli.code/README.md

 ## Description
 This package is called Visual Studio Code Editor.
 It is designed to work with my [Unity Code Pro extension for VS Code](https://github.com/hackerzhuli/unity-code).
 Making the development experience for Unity games in Cursor, Windsurf and Trae much better.

+It also works with my [Unity Code MCP](https://github.com/hackerzhuli/unity_code_mcp), which is an MCP server that allows AI agents (in VS Code, Claude Code, etc.) to compile code and run tests in Unity Editor.

+This package is designed for general purpose communication with Unity Editor, focusing on coding workflows, you can use it to power your own coding focused VS Code extensions or MCP servers.

 ## Features

 ### Supported VS Code Forks